- About Us

 We build your divorce strategy and negotiate the terms of your settlement based on your goals and needs for each of the categories above.
 Every divorce is different and we provide each client with the personalized advice and support they need to build their best future post-divorce.

 The more assets you have, the more complicated your divorce settlement can get.
-You need a law firm with a proven track record at the negotiation table who can explain the different types of divorce proceedings available to you.
+You need a law firm with a proven track record at the negotiation table that can explain the different types of divorce proceedings available to you.

 High-net-worth divorces have different needs than typical divorce cases.
 High earners and top performers like tech CEOs, venture capitalists, doctors, lawyers, startup entrepreneurs, and real estate developers have unique considerations they must take into account.
 You and your spouse may have additional expenses like private school or college tuition, hobbies or lessons for your children, or full-time childcare employment.
 You or your spouse’s assets or business interests may be tied up in complex financial entities.